Quodatum/vscode-basex/README.md

 # Inspiration
 ## VSCode
 This project was created from a fork of [DotJoshJohnson/vscode-xml](https://github.com/DotJoshJohnson/vscode-xml).
-Some of `DotJoshJohnson/vscode-xml` code dealing with XML has been removed and additional XQuery features added.
+Some of the `DotJoshJohnson` code dealing with XML has been removed and additional XQuery features added.
 ## XQuery parsing
-The code parsing uses [quodatum/xqlint] which is based on [wcandillon/xqlint].
+The code parsing uses [quodatum/xqlint](https://github.com/Quodatum/xqlint) which a fork of [wcandillon/xqlint](https://github.com/wcandillon/xqlint).
-These both make use of tGunther Rademacher's [REx](https://www.bottlecaps.de/rex/) Parser Generator.
+These both make use of Gunther Rademacher's [REx](https://www.bottlecaps.de/rex/) Parser Generator.

 ## Icon
-XQuery file type icon by Roberto Huertas https://icon-icons.com/icon/file-type-xquery/130059

 Icons used in the XML Tree View are used under the Creative Commons 3.0 BY license.
 * "Code" icon by Dave Gandy from www.flaticon.com